Cloud Atlas Resources

 The Cloud Atlas movie features quite a few actors playing multiple roles.
 Where else are you going to see Halle Berry play a persistent journalist, a white adulteress, and a male Korean doctor with terrible teeth?

 Read the book but haven't seen the movie?
 Seen the movie but haven't read the book?
 (For shame.)
 If you just don't have time to do both, CinemaBlend has broken down all the main differences between the book and the ambitious film.

 In this interview with the Washington Post, David Mitchell reveals the models for some his characters.

-Nintendo's Mario isn't the only person that walks on lava.
-David Mitchell did it too.
+David Mitchell walked on lava "just to get a feel" of New Zealand.
+Now that's commitment.
 Read this interview and find out what else he did to gather research for Cloud Atlas.

 No time to read the book or see the movie?
 If you can spare five minutes, this trailer for the movie will fill you in on exactly what you're missing.